Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- So now let's assume that our first client has posted a comment on the video and our second client goes to the video.
 >- The server goes to the database first to fetch all the comments and stores them in cache, and then some time elapses, the clients do kind of whatever, and then eventually this client goes back and edits it's comment.
 >- So the user behind the client edits their comment.
->- And then the second client goes back to the video but this time the server doesn't go to the database because it has the comments already stored in memory here, cached in memory.
+>- And then the second client goes back to the video but this time the server doesn't go to the database because it has the comments already stored in memory, cached in memory.
 >- And so the second client sees the old version of the first client's comment, not the newly edited one.
 >- And second client responds to that old comment, not the newly edited one.
 >- As you can imagine, that would be really bad from a product point of view.